rvaanthony/Prepared/README.md

 ## What It Does

-Prepared is a full-stack application designed to handle emergency dispatch scenarios or call center operations.
+This is a full-stack application designed to handle emergency dispatch scenarios or call center operations.
 When a call comes in:

 1. **Call Reception**: Twilio receives the call and establishes a WebSocket connection to stream audio in real-time
 2. **Live Transcription**: Audio chunks are buffered and sent to OpenAI's Whisper API for real-time transcription